National Visa Center: For numerically limited visas, the National Visa Center may hold the petition until a visa number becomes available

-For visas in numerically limited categories, the date that the petition is received by the USCIS is treated as the Priority Date for the application, with the exception of petitions that require labor certification.
+For visas in numerically limited categories, the date that the petition is received by the USCIS is treated as the Priority Date for the application, with the exception of petitions that require Permanent Labor Certification.
 For petitions requiring labor certification (as is the case for some Form I-140 petitions) the Priority Date is the date the application for labor certification was received by the U.S. Department of Labor.

 Applications are processed from earlier to later Priority Dates.
 At any given point in time, the cutoff date (also known as the Qualifying Date) for current processing for each combination of category and country of chargeability is available, and published in the Visa Bulletin.

 If the Priority Date is earlier than the cutoff date for that category at the time NVC receives the petition, it immediately starts processing the application.
 However, if the Priority Date is later than the cutoff date, NVC holds the application until the cutoff date is about to approach the Priority Date.
 At this point, NVC contacts the beneficiary and starts the processing.
 An application whose Priority Date is earlier than the cutoff date is termed "current".

 NVC is not responsible for managing the queue of applications or updating the cutoff dates.
 That responsibility lies with the Visa Reporting and Control Division of the U.S. Department of State, that also publishes the Visa Bulletin and issues immigrant visa numbers.
 Moreover, the applications that go through the NVC are not the only ones in the queue; the queue also includes Adjustment of Status applications.

 Some implications of the way Priority Dates work: